xoseperez/standalone-lorawan-gateway-balena/README.md

 echo "127.0.0.1 lns.ttn.cat" >> /etc/hosts
 ```

 2. Using a DNS in your LAN, like PiHole, dnsmask,... these will work great inside your LAN.
-But this require an extra step since BalenaOS by default uses Google DNS servers (8.8.8.8).
+But this option requires an extra step since BalenaOS by default uses Google DNS servers (8.8.8.8).
 So you have to instruct it to use your local DNS server instead.
 You can do that by editing the `/mnt/boot/config.json` file in the Host adding this line (change the IP to match that of your DNS server):

 ```
 "dnsServers": "192.168.1.11"